securisec/r2wiki/home/r2wiki-python.md

 ### Dependencies
 - `python pygments`
 - `pip install -U pygments`
-> NOTE: make sure your pygments is upto date for {.is-danger}
+- > NOTE: make sure your pygments is upto date for
 ### From r2pm
 - r2pm -i r2wiki
 ### Manual installation
 <a href="https://asciinema.org/a/e9jU79M8c8cdMsgsyREfDH5qm" target="_blank"><img src="https://asciinema.org/a/e9jU79M8c8cdMsgsyREfDH5qm.png" width="50%" align="middle"/></a>
 Access the radare2 wiki from inside the r2 shell
-> In order for this to work, you need a local copy of the wiki.
+- > In order for this to work, you need a local copy of the wiki.
 You can get it from [github](https://github.com/securisec/radare2_wiki)
-> The argument supports regex and the output is in less format
+- > The argument supports regex and the output is in less format

-> Because the output is using less, you can highlight/search using `/` or show only matching lines by using `&`
+- > Because the output is using less, you can highlight/search using `/` or show only matching lines by using `&`

-> /path/to/repo/r2wiki.py needs to be absolute path {.is-warning}
+- > /path/to/repo/r2wiki.py needs to be absolute path

 - This can be accessed multiple ways.
 	- Method 1: Set an alias in your `~/.radare2rc` file